 Prepares students for the General Chairside and Infection Control components of the Dental Assisting National Board Certification Examination.
-Also prepares students for successful employment by incorporating resume writing, completion of a job application, and interview techniques into the course.
+Also prepares students for successful employment by incorporating resume writing, completion of a job application, and interview techniques.
 Prerequisite: Third-term standing in the Dental Assisting program.
 Sp